 All teams must register with the League.
 Doing so provides insurance coverage for all coaches and volunteers, as well as supporting League programs.

 The price for registering a team varies depending on the division of the team and if the team has a licensed head coach.
-For 2014, all teams in the Minnesota League will be Division II Teams.
 Special discounts for the first season are planned.
 Click here to see more about participation fees.

-If you have questions about team registration, please contact Josh Kleve (email@example.com).
+If you have questions about team registration, please contact Libby Hurley (firstname.lastname@example.org).

-In 2014, if there are 6 or more teams with more than 12 riders, the Minnesota League may move to two divisions.
-Larger teams (12+) will then be designated Division I, with Division II being made up of smaller teams.
+In 2014, the MN League had 6 or more teams with more than 12 riders.
+According to NICA guidelines, teams were then split into two divisions.
+Larger teams (12+) are designated Division I, with Division II being made up of smaller teams.

 While Division I and Division II teams do race separately, they are treated equally by the League in all aspects.
 The separation is only intended to provide a fair race environment.

 Teams are awarded points after every League race which count toward the teams’ standings at that individual race and for the overall series.
 Both girls and boys points count toward that team’s overall score.
 However, teams need not have boys’ and girls’ points to score for a race.
 Due to the difference in team size between divisions, Division I teams and Division II teams are scored differently.

 For Division I, the team’s score is highest score possible out of the following boy/girl combinations:

 For Division II, the team’s score is the highers score possible out of the following boy/girl combinations: